Game Gear American

 Space Harrier was released for the 3DS.
-Ported by M2, it features 3D visuals
+Ported by M2, it features outstanding 3D visuals

 and widescreen.
 There's a mode to simulate the moving cabinet of the arcade

-game that tilts the screen back and forth, complete with simulated gyro noises.
+game that tilts the screen back and forth, complete with simulated gear noises.

 Also included is a stage select and Haya-Oh as a hidden final boss, along with a

 new track by Manabu Namiki for the final battle.
 The Dom enemy has also been renamed Varel, but their design has not changed.